gear-foundation/gear-wiki/docs/gear/why.md

 Parachains must be connected to the Relay Chain to ensure interoperability with other networks.
 For this, parachains lease a slot for continuous connectivity or they can pay as they go (in this case they are called Parathreads).
 Parachains compose the Layer-2 of the Polkadot ecosystem.

-Parachains are validateable by validators of the Relay Chain and they get their name from the concept of paralleziable chains that run parallel to the main Relay Chain.
-Due to their parallel nature, they are able to parallelize transaction processing which helps improve scalability of the Polkadot network.
+Parachains are validatable by validators of the Relay Chain and they get their name from the concept of parallelizable chains that run parallel to the main Relay Chain.
+Due to their parallel nature, they are able to parallelize transaction processing which helps improve the scalability of the Polkadot network.

 Parachains optimize their functionality for specific use cases and, in many instances, support their own tokens.